 Holden’s teaching staff members come from all over the country — even the world — to share their gifts and expertise.
 Teachers include seminary and college professors, authors, scientists, pastoral counselors, activists, artists, musicians, and others.
 In the winter there are retreats, various special programs, events and creative residencies, all providing learning opportunities.
 Winter is also a popular time for sabbaticals.
 Our Partners in Ministry program offers options for church workers of all denominations.

 We are grounded and united in daily Gospel-centered worship.
 Whether it is individually walking the labyrinth or collectively praying at Matins (morning) or Vespers (evening), worship is at the core of village life.
 The village ends each Sunday with Holy Eucharist.
 A congregation of the Evangelical Lutheran Church in America, Fullness of God Lutheran Church provides a church home for village residents, offering pastoral care and church affiliation.

 Holden operates through the efforts of more than a thousand volunteers annually.
-Volunteers, who have been the traditional backbone of the Village from its very beginning, are filling an especially important role during the mine remediation years.
-There are opportunities to come in the summer to help with Village Renewal, or to come for longer periods to keep the Village operating year-round.
+Volunteers have been the traditional backbone of the Village from its very beginning.
+Short-term volunteers stay for three weeks or more, while long-term staff keep the Village operating year-round.

 Holy hilarity returns us to the joy and freedom of the Gospel.
 At Holden we are all called into God’s joyful creation.
 You will find that Holden is a place of extravagant (and at times, absurd) celebration based on humor and joy.
 The Village celebrates all that is good as a means of worshipping, giving thanks, and strengthening us for the journey ahead.